Anushwar/2048/README.md

 # 🕹️ 2048

-Implementation of the famous game 2048 game in Next.js.
+Implementation of the famous 2048 game in Next.js.
 You can play it [here](https://2048-react.herokuapp.com/).

 ## Pre-requisites